Customize Consent Preferences

 The Chatbot ProblemArtificial Intelligence and the Future of Language

-We are moving towards a world in which machines will be intelligent enough to create language.
+Machines can now create language.
 But what are the consequences of such a leap?
-Journalist Stephen Marche is fascinated with the coming implications that natural language processing will have on our lives and work.
+Journalist Stephen Marche has been writing on AI since before it entered the mainstream, and is fascinated with the effects that generative AI will have on our lives and work.
 “Whatever field you are in, if it uses language, it is about to be transformed,” he writes in the New Yorker.
-“The changes that are coming are fundamental to every method of speaking and writing that presently exists.”
+“The changes th...

 Read more